Discrete one-dimensional coverage process on a renewal process: Introduction

-We prove that this dual process is also an undelayed renewal process, with an inter-arrival distribution that depends on the distribution of $R$ and of the renewal sequence ${\boldsymbol \xi}$.
-This result allows to obtain, as an application of the Renewal Theorem, a closed formula giving the exact probability of percolation.
-Informally, we could say that this formula is expressed in terms of the generating function of arbitrarily large vectors of the renewal process $(\xi_i)_{i\ge0}$.
-With this in hand, explicit conditions for null and positive probability of percolation will be obtained.
+Our strategy of proof is to study the dual process of the coverage model.
+We prove that the dual process is in fact a renewal process, with an inter-arrival distribution that depends on the distributions of $R$ and of the renewal sequence ${\boldsymbol \xi}$.
+This result allows to obtain a closed formula giving the exact probability of coverage.
+Informally, we could say that this formula is expressed in terms of the generating function of arbitrarily large vectors of the renewal process ${\boldsymbol \xi}$.
+With this in hands, explicit conditions will be obtained.
+The condition for null probability of coverage is easily obtained while the condition for positive probability of coverage is more tricky, involving exponential inequalities from martingales differences.